chr15k/php-auth-generator/README.md

 Built with zero dependencies, it’s fast to install, easy to use, and doesn’t add unnecessary bloat to your project.

-✨ Why use it?
+### ✨ Features

-- ✅ Fluent API for clean and expressive code
+- ✅ Fluent, chainable API for building authentication headers effortlessly
-- ✅ No dependencies — pure PHP
+- ✅ Lightweight and dependency-free PHP library
-- ✅ Supports multiple auth types
+- ✅ Supports Basic Auth, Bearer tokens, Digest Auth, and JWT generation
-- ✅ Ideal for CLI tools, HTTP testing, and automation
+- ✅ Easily integrates into CLI tools, HTTP clients, API testing, and automation workflows

 > [!IMPORTANT]
 > This package is designed solely for **generating** authentication tokens.
 It does not include any token decoding, validation, or verification functionality.